cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ### User stories

-1. As a student Digital Design, I want to look at inspiring web design quotes, to get a bit of energy when I'm down while working on hard-core deadlines.
+1. As a student Digital Design, I want to look at inspiring web design quotes, to get some fresh energy when I'm down while working on crazy deadlines.
 [FDND Web Design Quotes API](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/fdnd-quotes.md)
 2. As an art lover, I want to be able to search and view art from the Rijksmuseum at home, so that I can still enjoy art during a lockdown
 [Rijksmuseum - RijksData API](https://github.com/cmda-minor-web/web-app-from-scratch-2122/blob/main/course/rijksmuseum.md)